ongst83/pdsnd_github/README.md

 Bike Share Data Analytics

 ### Description
-Data analytics for bike shares across major cities
+Data analytics for bike shares across major cities.
+This analysis will allow greater visibility on the status of the bike sharing community

 ### Files used
 new_york_city.csv, washington.csv, chicago.csv